-- 1. Operators of an aircraft carrying passengers must provide safety briefings for passengers.
-This can be delivered as a verbal or pre-recorded briefing, but whatever the format, it needs to be accessible and clear to all passengers, including special categories of passengers, such as those with limited vision, hearing, or mobility.
-For the relevant rules, please refer to Appendix 1 of this AC. - 2.
-This AC provides guidance to operators on passenger safety briefings in general, for different types of aircraft, and to meet the needs of special categories of passengers. - 3.
+Operators of an aircraft carrying passengers must provide safety briefings for passengers.
+This can be delivered as a verbal or pre-recorded briefing, but whatever the format, it needs to be accessible and clear to all passengers, including special categories of passengers, such as those with limited vision, hearing or mobility.

+This AC provides guidance to operators on passenger safety briefings in general, for different types of aircraft, and to meet the needs of special categories of passengers.

 Well-informed, knowledgeable passengers have a better chance of surviving a life-threatening situation on an aircraft.
-To support operators to prepare and deliver effective briefings, the Further Resources section of this AC lists material from other National Aviation Authorities (NAAs) and other sources, about communicating with passengers. - 4.
+To support operators to prepare and deliver effective briefings, the Further Resources section of this AC lists material from other National Aviation Authorities (NAAs) and other sources, about communicating with passengers.

 Operators of larger aircraft, notably Part 121 aircraft, may also need to develop plans for briefing passengers seated in emergency exit rows who may need to help in the case of an emergency.
 This is covered briefly in this AC, but in more detail in AC121-6, Occupation of Emergency Exit Rows.